From Trauma to DID: The Age Factor of Developing DID

-Dissociative Identity Disorder is a trauma disorder.
-It’s widely understood to result from severe trauma in early childhood.
-I struggled for a number of reasons to accept my DID diagnosis, not the least of which is the hyperfocus on trauma (to the near total exclusion of all other developmental factors) in popular understanding of DID.
+Dissociative identity disorder (DID) is a trauma disorder usually caused by childhood abuse, but we don't often talk about the age factor in the development of DID.
+I struggled for a number of reasons to accept my DID diagnosis, not the least of which is the hyperfocus on trauma (to the near total exclusion of all other developmental causes of DID) in popular understanding of DID.
 I couldn't make sense of the fact that I knew people who survived truly horrific circumstances and didn't have DID.
 Now I know that although trauma is the key ingredient, without which DID - it would seem - simply doesn't manifest, it isn't the only ingredient.
-I’ve discussed The Sensitivity Factor and The Denial Factor.
-Today I’ll address The Age Factor.

 As many as 99% of people who develop Dissociative Disorders have documented histories of repetitive, overwhelming, and often life-threatening trauma at a sensitive developmental stage of childhood (usually before the age of nine).